robotekprime/futureengineers2023/README.md

 We used components from a EV3 MINDSTORMS Educational kit + a Pixy v2 Camera and some other technic pieces from other sets.

-A full list of all the components (not including a camera) can be found here:
+A full list of all the components (not including the camera) can be found here: [Part List](models/part-list.pdf)

-A 3D model of the robot made in Studio 2.0 can be found here:
+A 3D model of the robot made in Studio 2.0 can be found here: [3D Model](models/FE-Robot.io)
 ***

 ## Mobility Management